 See media coverage, new publications, and recent presentations by BulletPoints team and friends

-February 26, 2022 – Pallin, R. Presenter.
+February 26, 2022 – Pallin, R., Presenter.
 Clinical Strategies for Firearm Injury Prevention.
-California Association of Physician Assistants at Napa.
+CA Association of Physician Assistants.

 In the Media

 September 2, 2022 – Dr. Amy Barnhorst and the BulletPoints team were mentioned in The Mirage for receiving grant funding to support a project for engaging firearm owners in developing suicide prevention strategies.

 May 26, 2022 – Vicka Chaplin and Julia Lund publish an op-ed on MedPage Today about limiting firearm access and addressing social and economic drivers of firearm violence following the Uvalde mass shooting.

 April 1, 2022 – Dr. Amy Barnhorst discusses talking to patients about firearms in an article for the American Psychological Association.